slbing/rest-client/README.md

 # rest-client
-This tool is developed by Wisdom Tool Organization.
+This tool is developed by Wisdom Tool Foundation.

 http://www.wisdomtool.org